Ash Wednesday (musician): Biography

 Wednesday was a founding member of JAB, an Australian punk rock band, in Adelaide in January 1976.
 The band's original lineup consisted of Bohdan X (Bodhan Kubiakowski) on guitar and vocals, Wednesday playing bass guitar, synthesizer and tapes and Johnny Crash (Janis Friedenfelds) on drums and vocals.
 The band took its name from the first initials of the founding members.
 The band relocated to Melbourne in August 1977.
 JAB signed to Suicide Records in January 1978, and two of their songs, "Blonde and Bombed" and "Let's Go", were included on the Lethal Weapons compilation.
-The band played their final show in August 1978 at the Crystal Ballroom (then known as the Seaview Ballroom), which was also the first gig ever played at the now iconic venue.
+In April, 1978 JAB (now also featuring Bobby Stopa on bass) were described in the Melbourne Age as 'essentially a good rock band who give a tight, practiced performance'.
+JAB played its final show on 5 August 1978 at the Crystal Ballroom (then known as the Seaview Hotel's Winter Garden Room), which was also the first gig ever played at the now iconic venue.

 Wednesday, Crash and Pierre Voltaire then joined Sean Kelly (ex-Teenage Radio Stars) to form the first line-up of Models.
-The initial version of the group did not stay together for long as Voltaire was soon replaced on bass guitar by Mark Ferrie (ex-Myriad), then in August 1979, Wednesday was replaced by Andrew Duffield (ex-Whirlywirld) on keyboards.
+The initial version of the group did not stay together for long as Voltaire was soon replaced on bass guitar by Mark Ferrie (ex-Myriad), then in August 1979, Wednesday quit alongside the band's manager, Karen Marks.
+He later said 'I wanted to write pop.
+I wanted the Models to have top 20 hits, but Shaun [sic] was worried about what people might think.
+That was the problem then.
+Did we want to be a pop band?'
+Wednesday was replaced by Andrew Duffield (ex-Whirlywirld) on keyboards.
+At the end of the year he performed (alongside percussionist Neil Giles) in a show titled 'Absolute Pop' formulated by Mick Drennan.

-In 1980 he released a solo single, "Love By Numbers" and produced four songs with vocalist Karen Marks (the manager of Models and JAB).
-That year he also joined experimental outfit The Metronomes with rock journalist Al Webb (guitar, synthesiser; ex-Streetlife)and Andrew Picouleau (bass, synthesiser; Secret Police, Sacred Cowboys), having previously been an invited guest with the band.
+In 1980 Wednesday released a solo single, 'Love By Numbers', which featured Marks' vocals alongside his own, and co-wrote and produced four songs for Marks, two of which were released as a single, 'Cold Cafe'.
+That year he also joined experimental outfit The Metronomes with rock journalist Al Webb (guitar, synthesiser; ex-Streetlife) and Andrew Picouleau (bass, synthesiser; Secret Police, Sacred Cowboys), having previously been an invited guest with the band.
 The Metronomes released two singles, "Saturday Night"/"Sunday Morning" (1979), "A Circuit Like Me"/"Closed Circuit" (1980) and two albums, Multiple Choice (1981) and Regular Guys (1985) on the Cleopatra label.
 The band was never intended to be a live outfit and only ever came together in the studio.
-Around 2000 the members began work on a new project and after four years of sporadic effort released a new album, Today.
-This was followed by a re-release of the band's first two albums and an EP (comprising the band's two singles), as a single release, The Ballad of the Metronomes, in 2010.